kishtarn555/rekarel-core/README.md

 This is the core of the Karel language.
-It contains the compiler, transpiler and the Karel Virtual Machine
+It contains the compiler, transpiler and the Karel Interpreter

 # How Karel works